-(1) Requirements
+1. Requirements

-Link-to-column connections shall be fully restrained (FR) moment connections and shall satisfy the following requirements:
+Link-to-column connections shall be fully restrained (FR) moment connections and shall meet the following requirements:

-- (1) The connection shall be capable of sustaining the link rotation angle specified in Section F3.4a. - (2) The shear resistance of the connection, measured at the required link rotation angle, shall be at least equal to the expected shear strength of the link, R_yV_n , as defined in Section F3.5b(2). - (3) The flexural resistance of the connection, measured at the required link rotation angle, shall be at least equal to the moment corresponding to the nominal shear strength of the link, V_n , as defined in Section F3.5b(2).
+- (a) The connection shall be capable of sustaining the link rotation angle specified in Section F3.4a. - (b) The shear resistance of the connection, measured at the required link rotation angle, shall be at least equal to the expected shear strength of the link, $R_vV_n$ , where $V_n$ is determined in accordance with Section F3.5b.2. - (c) The flexural resistance of the connection, measured at the required link rotation angle, shall be at least equal to the moment corresponding to the nominal shear strength of the link, $V_n$ , as determined in accordance with Section F3.5b.2.

-(2) Conformance Demonstration
+2. Conformance Demonstration

-Link-to-column connections shall satisfy the above requirements by one of the following:

-(a) Use a connection prequalified for EBF in accordance with Section K1.
+Link-to-column connections shall meet the preceding requirements by one of the following: (a) Use a connection pregualified for EBF in accordance with Section K1.

-User Note: There are no prequalified link-to-column connections.
+User Note: There are no prequalified link-to-column connections

 - (b) Provide qualifying cyclic test results in accordance with Section K2.
-Results of at least two cyclic connection tests shall be provided and are permitted to be based on one of the following: - (i) Tests reported in research literature or documented tests performed for other projects that are representative of project conditions, within the limits specified in Section K2. - (ii) Tests that are conducted specifically for the project and are representative of project member sizes, material strengths, connection configurations, and matching connection material properties, within the limits specified in Section K2.
+Results of at least two cyclic connection tests shall be provided and are permitted to be based on one of the following: - (1) Tests reported in research literature or documented tests performed for other projects that are representative of project conditions, within the limits specified in Section K2. - (2) Tests that are conducted specifically for the project and are representative of project member sizes, material strengths, connection configurations, and matching connection material properties, within the limits specified in Section K2.

-Exception: Cyclic testing of the connection is not required if the following conditions are met:
+Exception: Cyclic testing of the connection is not required if the following conditions are met.

-(1) Reinforcement at the beam-to-column connection at the link end precludes yielding of the beam over the reinforced length.

-- (2) The available strength of the reinforced section and the connection equals or exceeds the required strength calculated based upon adjusted link shear strength as described in Section F3.3. - (3) The link length (taken as the beam segment from the end of the reinforcement to the brace connection) does not exceed $1.6M_p/V_p$. - (4) Full depth stiffeners as required in Section F3.5b(4) are placed at the link-toreinforcement interface.
+- (1) Reinforcement at the beam-to-column connection at the link end precludes yielding of the beam over the reinforced length. - (2) The available strength of the reinforced section and the connection equals or exceeds the required strength calculated based upon adjusted link shear strength as described in Section F3.3. - (3) The link length (taken as the beam segment from the end of the reinforcement to the brace connection) does not exceed $1.6M_p/V_p$ . - (4) Full depth stiffeners as required in Section F3.5b.4 are placed at the link-toreinforcement interface.